MicrosoftDocs/azure-management-docs/articles/container-registry/tutorial-connected-registry-sync.md

 ---
-title: "Connected registry synchronization scheduling"
+title: "Connected Registry Sync Scheduling with Azure Arc"
-description: "Sync the Connected registry extension with Azure Arc synchronization schedule and window."
+description: "Learn how to sync the Connected registry extension with Azure Arc using a synchronization schedule and window, including CRON expressions."
 author: tejaswikolli-web
 ms.author: tejaswikolli
 ms.service: azure-container-registry